RLOpenCatalyst/catdocs/Catalyst/source/Contributions.rst

 2. If tests pass, the RLCatalyst engineering team member will do the review of the changes.
 Technical communication possible via github.com pull request page.
 When ready, your pull request will be tagged with label Ready For Merge.

 3. Your patch will be merged into master including necessary documentation updates.

+4. After merge the feature branch will be deleted.

 **Issue Contributions**